 I graduated from UCSC with a B.S. in Marine Biology and a minor in Earth Sciences in 2012.
 After graduating, I joined the United States Geological Survey (USGS) under Dr. Peter Swarzenski to apply novel field methods for long-term groundwater monitoring at the land-sea interface.

 After working for two years at the USGS to refine my research skills and goals, I decided to return to school to study coastal groundwater dynamics.
 From 2014 through 2016, I worked alongside Dr. Henrietta Dulai at the University of Hawaiʻi at Manoa as a M.S. student, where I studied the effects of on-site sewage disposal system effluent on terrestrial and coastal groundwater quality.
 After obtaining my M.S. in 2016, I returned to UCSC to pursue my Ph.D. in Dr. Adina Paytan's Biogeochemistry Lab.

+I am Swiftwater Rescue and Open Water Diver certified.
+In between degrees, I spent two summers as a commercial whitewater guide in California.
 In 2014, I became a nationally-registered emergency medical technician (EMT) to fulfill my secondary interests in emergency medicine.